hannomalie/hannomalie.github.io/src/jbake/content/posts/test-at-your-boundaries.md

 a single repository, it's because of your communication structures in your company.
 I don't like the idea of gatekeeping at all, but when there is not infinite trust and different values and processes across teams in a company, it seems to be a reasonable take for everyone to accept those boundaries and then they need to be reflected in the code and enforced, as that's the architecture.
+This is a responsibility boundary, that overrules technical boundaries.
 Note how such a boundary immediately makes parts of the code rigid, so that you need to introduce complexity that wouldn't be necessary otherwise.
 The actual boundary is the modules' api code, which is visible to other teams.
 It's chosen to be rigid, because